Everything About DIY Oil Filter Replacement

 The oil filter consists of:

-• From the body in which the rest of the components are located.
-By the type of construction, the case can be non-collapsible (the most common model) and collapsible (less convenient to maintain);
+- From the body where the rest of the components are located, By the type of construction, the case can be non-collapsible (the most common model) and collapsible (less convenient to maintain);

-• Filter element, usually made of corrugated paper impregnated with resins, which is characterized by high strength, porosity, water and oil resistance.
-Due to the special stacking of paper, the maximum possible filtering surface area is achieved;
+- The filter element is usually made of corrugated paper impregnated with resins and is characterized by high strength, porosity, water, and oil resistance.
+Due to the unique stacking of paper, the maximum possible filtering surface area is achieved;

 Valves: